-Both natural gas and diesel engines and gen sets have proven performance and reliability.
-Diesel has a higher power density and can reach full load more quickly than natural gas; however, natural gas generators can meet the <:10 minimum start up time required for emergency power supply systems.
-Once started, reliability and performance of diesel, natural gas, and bi-fuel generators is equivalent.
+Both natural gas and diesel engines, along with gen sets, have proven performance and reliability.
+Diesel has a higher power density and can reach full load more quickly than natural gas; however, natural gas generators can meet the <:10 minimum startup time required for emergency power supply systems.
+Once started, reliability and performance of diesel, natural gas, and bi-fuel generators are equivalent.
 Diesel generators have a higher overall efficiency.

 Diesel engines also emit more nitrogen oxide and particulate matter than similar spark-ignited units, which has led to increased scrutiny from the Environmental Protection Agency (EPA).
 Intense emission level regulations and aggressive tier changes from the EPA could eventually result in diesel engines being taxed at a greater rate due to their higher carbon dioxide emissions.